Computer Virus Disrupts Delivery Of San Diego Union-Tribune, Los Angeles Times

 Manning said it is likely that Sunday paper delivery will be affected as well.

-According to Light, production of the Wall Street Journal and New York Times was also affected as a result of Saturday's delays at the Olympic Printing Plant in L.A.
+Light says production of the Wall Street Journal and New York Times was also affected as a result of Saturday's delays at the Olympic Printing Plant in L.A.
 NPR has reached out to both for comment but has not yet heard back.

+According to reporting from The Los Angeles Times, the company believes the production of other newspapers may also be affected but has yet to confirm details.